ACINQ/eclair/docs/release-notes/eclair-vnext.md

 1. Set `eclair.db.postgres.reset-json-columns = true` before restarting eclair
 2. Once restarted, set `eclair.db.postgres.reset-json-columns = false` (no need to restart again)

+Note that this requires re-writing every row of the database, which can be slow for nodes that have many channels.

 ### API changes

 - `audit` now accepts `--count` and `--skip` parameters to limit the number of retrieved items (#2474, #2487)